How to create a strategy?

 - How to scale up your operations

 - How Shopify has been transforming its business model

-The toughest route, and to be honest requiring from you to be a bit of a psychopath, is the route of disruption.
-In this case, however, you disrupt yourself and in the process you are kind of killing your business.
+The toughest route, and to be honest requiring you to be a bit of a psychopath, is the route of disruption.
+In this case, however, you disrupt yourself and in the process, you are kind of killing your business.
 It is obviously for the greater good and high rewards.
 Nevertheless, it requires huge psychological resistance to the short-term costs and problems that hardly anybody can master.
-Below a short movie that shows you when and why it may make sense
+Below is a short movie that shows you when and why it may make sense

 That’s in short about my approach to strategy, For more examples with calculations in Excel, you can find in my online course Strategy for Management Consultants & Business Analysts.
 You will find there not only more examples and resources but also detailed calculations in Excel that will show you how to calculate the impact of your strategy on the revenues and profits of the firm.